Use cases

 Where both fall short:

-Neither platform fully solves the core problem e-commerce merchants face: getting AI that's both smart enough to understand complex customer inquiries and capable enough to execute backend actions like refunds and returns without custom development.
+Neither platform fully solves the core problem e-commerce merchants face: getting AI customer service that’s both smart enough to understand complex customer inquiries and capable enough to execute backend actions like returns without custom development.

-Intercom has the better AI but asks you to build your own integrations for basic e-commerce actions.
-Gorgias executes actions natively but merchants consistently say the AI itself isn't sophisticated enough, leading many to bolt on third-party AI tools at additional cost.
+Intercom markets the more sophisticated model, but its read-only e-commerce templates trail in a store, so it asks you to build your own integrations for basic e-commerce actions.
+Gorgias executes actions natively, though some merchants say the AI itself is deflection-first, leading many to bolt on third-party AI tools at additional cost.

 The gap is real: merchants want AI that resolves, not just deflects, and that executes actions, not just suggests them.
 That’s exactly the gap Engaige is built to fill.